 Business acumen

-Barnes recognizes with a laugh that she knew not anything approximately walking a commercial enterprise.
+With a laugh, Barnes recognizes that she knows nothing about walking a commercial enterprise.
 “Not only did I now not observe enterprise,” Barnes stated, “I didn’t have anyone saying, ‘This is the course,’ or ‘Try this.’
-I thought returning to my personal schooling and historical past, the muse my instructors gave me to become a learner and a questioner and a communicator.
-I also take a variety of proposals from my personal employees.”
+I thought returning to my schooling and historical past, the muse my instructors gave me to become a learner, questioner, and communicator.
+I also take a variety of proposals from my employees.”

 Avoiding debt